How to bring your family together online

 Smile!
 Don't forget the family photo

-While family celebrations are not what we are used to at the moment, celebrating together, however that looks, is important.
-Future descendants will look back at the family photos and listen to the family stories of how their ancestors connected and celebrated during a pandemic.
+While family celebrations were altered by the tumultuous events of the past few years, celebrating together, however that looks, is important.
+Future descendants will look back at the family photos and listen to the family stories of how their ancestors connected and celebrated.

-The 71st White family dinner will be the most unusual gathering we've held.
-Still, it will be filled with joy and togetherness and fun.
+The 71st White family dinner was the most unusual gathering we've held.
+Still, it was filled with joy and togetherness and fun.

 I challenge you to get creative and come up with your own ways to celebrate virtually with your family.

 Family history is more than just a hobby.
 It provides a valuable way for us to connect with our past and strengthen our familial ties in the present.
 Give your loved ones the gift of their past this Christmas, with a Findmypast gift subscription.

 With billions of records at their fingertips, who knows what they might discover.